igorkasyanchuk/slim_erb_backport/README.md

 # SlimERBBackport

-For Slim 4+ version backbort support for ERB syntax in SLIM files.
+If you are using Slim 4+ version and embedding ERB inside probably you have noticed that it doen'ts work.

+This gem backports support for newer versions of Slim support for ERB.

 ## Usage